greg-raven/Impeachment-Chronicles/_posts/2024-06-01-brad-smith-answers.md

 - Brad Smith
 ---

-Comments by former FEC Chairman, whose testimony Judge Merchan refused to allow in the Trump "hush money" trial.
+Comments by Brad Smith, whose testimony Judge Merchan refused to allow in the Trump "hush money" trial.

 ---